-12.2-1 MEC
+- 12.2-1 MEC - a.

-a.
 Composition

-The MEC shall be composed of the Officers (President, President-Elect, Immediate Past President, Secretary-Treasurer), Chairman of the Department of Medicine, Chairman of the Department of Surgery, Chairman of the Department of Pathology, Chairman of the Department of Diagnostic Imaging, Chairman of the Department of Anesthesiology and three (3) Active Staff representatives atlarge from the Department of Medicine (one of whom shall be an active or courtesy staff community pediatrician) and two (2) from the Department of Surgery.
-The Chief Executive Officer, Chief Medical Officer, Vice President of Medical Affairs, and Medical Director of Quality Improvement shall serve as members ex officio as defined in this article.
+The MEC shall be composed of the Officers (President, President-Elect, Immediate Past President, Secretary-Treasurer), Chair of the Department of Medicine, Chairman of the Department of Surgery, Chair of the Department of Pathology, Chair of the Department of Diagnostic Imaging, Chair of the Department of Anesthesiology, a representative from the residency program (e.g. the director or associate director), and three (3) Active Staff representatives atlarge from the Department of Medicine (one of whom shall be an active or courtesy Staff community pediatrician) and two (2) from the Department of Surgery.
+The Chief Executive Officer, Chief Medical Officer, and Medical Director of Quality Improvement shall serve as members ex officio as defined in this article.
 No member of the Active Medical Staff shall be considered to be ineligible to serve on the MEC solely because of the Active Medical Staff member's professional discipline or specialty.
 Only physicians may fill the offices of President and President-elect.
 The President of the Medical Staff shall serve as the chair of the MEC.
 No elected department representative at-large shall hold office for more than two (2) consecutive complete terms.